joshkraft/github-actions-for-data-scraping/DRAFT.md

 5. **Update the 'last tweet ids' file.**

-   The last step in the primary script is to update the `most_recent_tweet_id.json` file with the newest tweets that we have collected:
+   The last step in the primary script is to update the `most_recent_tweet_id.json` file with the most recent tweet that we collected for each user:

    ```python
    def update_last_tweet_ids(last_tweet_ids):